Time-Limited Toeplitz Operators on Abelian Groups: Applications in Information Theory and Subspace Approximation: Preliminaries

-Similar to the fact that Toeplitz operators~\eqref{eq:CT toeplitz} and Toeplitz matrices~\eqref{eq:DT toeplitz} are closely related to the convolutions in Section~\ref{sec:LTIintro}, the convolution \eqref{eq:def conv group} can be viewed as a linear operator $\calX:L_2(\setG)\rightarrow L_2(\setG)$ that computes the convolution between the input function $y(g)$ and $x(g)$:
+Similar to the fact that Toeplitz operators~\eqref{eq:CT toeplitz} and Toeplitz matrices~\eqref{eq:DT toeplitz} are closely related to the convolutions in Section~\ref{sec:LTIintro}, the convolution \eqref{eq:def conv group} can be viewed as a linear operator $\calX:L_2(\setG)\rightarrow L_{\infty}(\setG)$ that computes the convolution between the input function $y(g)$ and $x(g)$:

 We refer to $\calX$ as a {\em Toeplitz operator} since this linear operator involves a kernel function $x(h^{-1}\circ g)$ that depends only on the difference $h^{-1}\circ g$.
-Similar to $\calH$ in \eqref{eq:CT toeplitz}, the eigenvalues of $\calX$ are simply given by the Fourier transform of the kernel:
+We call $\widehat x(\xi)$, the Fourier transform of $x(g)$, the {\em symbol} corresponding to the Toeplitz operator $\calX$.